Azure-Samples/ms-identity-docs-code-python/src/webapp/README.md

 # Client secret 'Value' (not its ID) from 'Client secrets' in app registration in Azure portal
 CLIENT_CREDENTIAL = ""

-# Full directory URL, in the form of https://login.microsoftonline.com/<tenant>
+# 'Tenant ID' of your Azure AD instance - this value is a GUID
-AUTHORITY = ""
+TENANT_ID = ""
 ```

 ### 3. Install package(s)